antquinonez/AQ-Prompt-Engineering-Techniques/README.md

 - Basic: Of the interesting, should of thought of that myself variety.
 - Multi-Step: Multiple-step techniques.
 - Refactorings: For example, of the turning functions into classes variety.
-- Code Complete: Inspired by the book Code Complete by Steve McConnell, which provides a whole bunch of useful practices.
+- Code Complete: Inspired by the book Code Complete by Steve McConnell, who provides a whole bunch of useful practices.
 This is my homage to him.
 I don't know if my code completes are in Steve's book...but maybe.
 I defintely learned a lot from that book.

 ## Coming Soon
 Ars longa, vita brevis